 In modern medicine, generally used medications are antifungal i.e. Ketaconazoles systemic and tropically which may lead to many side effects and there is always a possibility of its recurrence.

 In Ayurveda, tinea versicolor can be co-related with SidmaKusta, which is one among the MahaKusta.
 As the disease is caused due to the predominance of Pitta and Kapha doshas, measures should be taken to pacify these doshas first.
 Treatment of tinea versicolor in Ayurveda also involves external medications such as washing, cleaning, etc. are also done to prevent superinfections.

 IAFA helps in treating Tinea Versicolor by eliminating the root cause of the problem by providing herbal remedies for the natural treatment of tinea versicolor.
 The treatment focuses on providing relief in a natural way and avoiding its recurrence.

 The natural treatment for tinea versicolor involves administration of the drugs having deepanpachan karma for digesting the ama (toxins) and detoxification.
-Ayurvedic treatment given by IAFA also focuses on diet and lifestyle such as intake of astringent-bitter and light food, regular washing and bathing, exercise to improve body strength and immunity, intake of light and digestible food, intake of turmeric, neem, curry leaves and other herbs in diet.
+Ayurvedic treatment is given by IAFA also focuses on diet and lifestyle such as intake of astringent-bitter and light food, regular washing, and bathing, exercise to improve body strength and immunity, intake of light and digestible food, intake of turmeric, neem, curry leaves, and other herbs in the diet.

 Tinea versicolor is very common and it may affect any age group.
-Proper hygiene, intake of wholesome diet, avoidance of unwholesome diet and avoidance of allergic chemicals are the best ways to prevent it.
+Proper hygiene, intake of a wholesome diet, avoidance of unwholesome diet, and avoidance of allergic chemicals are the best ways to prevent it.